developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Companies could help improve scanning performance and workflow by creating an Unstructured Template that's configured only for the types of barcodes it receives on a regular basis. **Multi-barcode** mode can simultaneously handle a large number of 1D/2D barcodes of the same or differing symbologies, but works most efficiently if the universe of potential symbologies is narrowed to just a few.

 <img style="height:250px" src="AIAG B-10 Label File P, Q, K, V, 4S.jpg"/>
-_An Unstructured Template using Multi-barcode mode would be best here_.
+_Example form for an Unstructured Template using Multi-barcode mode_.
 <br>

 **Notes**: